mbabynames search ✿

 Arden Rose

-Arden carries the meaning "noble and strong" while Rose brings "rose flower".
+Arden carries the meaning "great forest" while Rose brings "rose flower".
 Said together, Arden Rose has both weight and warmth.
 Arden ends on a nasal sound.
 Rose's opening R avoids any muddiness.

 Arden Claire